 While the La Sportiva Mutant is labeled as a trail running shoe, we found they worked even better for hiking.
 When we first slipped into these shoes, they didn’t feel like they were going to be a top performer.
 But after hitting the trail, we quickly changed our tune.

 The quality of these shoes is evident.
-They feature an integrated lacing system that allows the the laces to lightweight and not cumbersome, but still provide a secure hold.
-The ankle region sports a four-way stretch gaiter system that provided added ankle support and helped keep debris out.
+They feature an integrated lacing system that allows the laces to be lightweight and not cumbersome but still provide a secure hold.
+The ankle region sports a four-way stretch gaiter system that provides added ankle support and helps keep debris out.
 Our tester noted that the ankle support was amazing on hikes but felt a little weird while running — women who prefer a true low-top won’t love the feel.

 Altra Lone Peak 8 Trail-Running Shoes ($140)